dib-lab/dib-lab/work-guidelines.rst

   use "lazy consensus" can be applied (see :doc:`philosophy`).
 3 working days notice, please.

-* Travel must be booked 15 days in advance in order to be reimbursable.
+* Travel should be booked 15 days in advance in order to be reimbursable.

 * To book flights on lab money in advance, contact Jason Queen with your travel request and CC Titus on the e-mail.